Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy S23 Ultra's 45W fast charging is actually fast this time

-Charging power and speeds are some of the most contentious topics in the smartphone industry.
-From overzealous marketing and worries about damaged battery longevity to handsets that simply charge too slowly, it seems like few brands actually get charging just right.
+Fast charging power and speeds are some of the most contentious topics in the smartphone industry.
+From overzealous marketing and worries about damaged battery longevity to handsets that simply charge too slowly, it seems like few brands actually get charging just right these days.

-Samsung is no different.
-Despite advertising 45W wired charging power since 2022’s flagships, it turned out to be a brief peak rather than a sustainable power level even as recently as last year.
+Samsung is no stranger to these problems.
+Despite advertising 45W wired charging power since its 2020’s flagships, it turned out to be a brief peak rather than a sustainable power level even as recently as last year.
 This meant we had to deal with handsets with mostly solid battery life but whose cells refill barely any faster than they did when charging at the older power levels.
-Previous models still took about an hour or longer to charge, hardly that fast in the context of the broader smartphone market.
+Previous models still took about an hour or longer to charge, which is hardly that fast in the context of the broader smartphone market.

 With new handsets hitting the market, it’s time to test the Galaxy S23 Ultra charging speed and power to see if that situation has improved.